tkhq/docs/docs/documentation/api-overview/errors.md

 Common causes:
 - This error occurs for requests like [whoami](https://docs.turnkey.com/api#tag/Sessions/operation/GetWhoami).
 In particular this request tries to go backwards from the stamp to the public key then to a corresponding sub-orgnaization under a parent organization.
 If there are multiple sub-organizations with the same public key it is unknown who is initiating that particular request without more context.

-Troubleshooting Tips:
+Troubleshooting tips:
 - Inlcude the sub-organization ID in the whoami request body.
 - Avoid including the same authenticator in multiple sub-organizations
 ---
 ### could not verify api key signature
 Common causes:
-- This error occurs when the signature used to create a stamp for a request cannot be verified for the organization the request is targeting.
+- The signature used to create a stamp for a request cannot be verified for the organization the request is targeting.
 This means the request is formatted properly, but the api-key used to create the request is not associated with the organization that the request was made for.

-Troubleshooting Tips:
+Troubleshooting tips:
 - Ensure that you have added the proper api-keys to the organization you are targeting.
-- Ensure that you are targeting the peroper organization.
+- Ensure that you are targeting the proper organization.
 ---
 ### expired api key
 Common causes:
 - The API key used for the request has expired

-Troubleshooting Tips:
+Troubleshooting tips:
 - Create a new API key to use for the request
 - Create an API key that doesn't expire
 ---
 ### malformed activity stamp
 Common causes:
-- This error occurs when the stamp attached to a request is not formatted properly.
+- The stamp attached to a request is not formatted properly.

-Troubleshooting Tips:
+Troubleshooting tips:
 - Take a look at the page on [stamps](../api-overview/stamps.md) to get some inforamtion about stamps, what they are, and how they are created.
 - At a base level our SDK's abstract away the complicated stamping process for you.
 [Here](https://github.com/tkhq/sdk/tree/main/examples) are some example projects with our JS/TS SDK to get you started!
 ---
 ### could not extract webauthn stamp
 Common causes:
-- This error occurs when a stamp is not attached to a request.
+- A stamp is not attached to a request.

-Troubleshooting Tips:
+Troubleshooting tips:
 - Take a look at the page on [stamps](../api-overview/stamps.md) to get some inforamtion about stamps, what they are, and how they are created.
 - At a base level our SDK's abstract away the complicated stamping process for you.
 [Here](https://github.com/tkhq/sdk/tree/main/examples) are some example projects with our JS/TS SDK to get you started!
 ---
 ### could not extract api key stamp
 Common causes:
-- This error occurs when a stamp is not attached to a request.
+- A stamp is not attached to a request.

-Troubleshooting Tips:
+Troubleshooting tips:
 - Take a look at the page on [stamps](../api-overview/stamps.md) to get some inforamtion about stamps, what they are, and how they are created.
 - At a base level our SDK's abstract away the complicated stamping process for you.
 [Here](https://github.com/tkhq/sdk/tree/main/examples) are some example projects with our JS/TS SDK to get you started!
 ---
 ### cannot authenticate public API activity request without a stamp (X-Stamp/X-Stamp-Webauthn header)
 Common causes:
-- This error occurs when a stamp is not attached to a request.
+- A stamp is not attached to a request.

-Troubleshooting Tips:
+Troubleshooting tips:
 - Take a look at the page on [stamps](../api-overview/stamps.md) to get some inforamtion about stamps, what they are, and how they are created.
 - At a base level our SDK's abstract away the complicated stamping process for you.
 [Here](https://github.com/tkhq/sdk/tree/main/examples) are some example projects with our JS/TS SDK to get you started!
 ---
 ### webauthn authenticator not found in organization
 Common causes:
-- This error occurs when the signature used to create a stamp for a request cannot be verified for the organization the request is targeting.
+- The signature used to create a stamp for a request cannot be verified for the organization the request is targeting.
 This means the request is formatted properly, but the webauthn authenticator used to create the request is not associated with the organization that the request was made for.

-Troubleshooting Tips:
+Troubleshooting tips:
 - Ensure that you have added the proper authenticator to the organization you are targeting.
 - Ensure that you are targeting the proper organization.
 ---
 ### webauthn authenticator not found in organization or parent organization
 Common causes:
-- This error occurs when the signature used to create a stamp for a request cannot be verified for the organization the request is targeting.
+- The signature used to create a stamp for a request cannot be verified for the organization the request is targeting.
 This means the request is formatted properly, but the webauthn authenticator used to create the request is not associated with the organization that the request was made for.

-Troubleshooting Tips:
+Troubleshooting tips:
 - Ensure that you have added the proper authenticator to the organization you are targeting.
 - Ensure that you are targeting the proper organization.
 ---